 A still photo of popular TV host Ibrahim Eissa

-Eissa said on Friday during his show 'Cairo Talk' broadcast on the privately owned Al-Qahera Wal Nas TV channel that "there is no Journey of Al-Miraj … it is a totally fictitious story."
+Eissa made his remarks on Friday during his show 'Cairo Talk' broadcast on the privately owned Al-Qahera Wal Nas TV channel.

 In Islamic belief, Al-Miraj journey, also Known as the Night Journey, witnessed the ascent of the Prophet Muhammad into heaven, where he met earlier prophets and was told of the duty of Muslims to recite prayer five times a day.

 In his speech, which stirred public uproar, the TV host purported that books of prophetic biographies, history and even the prophet teachings support his claim, but preachers only put a spotlight on other accounts presented in what he described as one-sided books.

 "Ninety-nine percent of stories narrated by clerics are false because they present half-stories," said Eissa, who focused his speech on attacking ultra-orthodox Salafist sheikhs, adding "Muslims in 2020 do not need preachers in their lives."

 Al-Azhar, the Sunni Muslim world’s top religious institution, said the miracle of "the Prophet Muhammad's journey is confirmed by the holy Quran and by the Prophet's sayings".

 All that is mentioned in the holy Quran and in the Prophet's sayings are undoubted postulates, read a statement issued on Saturday by Al-Azhar's Global Centre for Electronic Fatwas in reply to Eissa remarks.